skytap/well-architected-framework/operations/performance/README.md

 * **IOPS** are the number of requests that the client is sending to storage.
 An IO can be a read or write, and is either sequential or random.
-For x86 workloads, Skytap will set limits on each disk for a Virtual Machine and that is governed by the RAM you assign it.
+For x86 workloads, {{site.Brand}} will set limits on each disk for a Virtual Machine and that is governed by the RAM you assign it.
 For Power workloads, there are no IOPS limits set by default.
-Although Skytap can apply IOPs limits at the disk level if the platform needs to govern excessive disk IO mitigating in cloud speak what is called a “noisy neighbor”.
+Although {{site.Brand}} can apply IOPs limits at the disk level if the platform needs to govern excessive disk IO mitigating in cloud speak what is called a “noisy neighbor”.
 * **Block Size** consists of several smaller pieces of data called bytes that are grouped together.
 Different applications, networks, disks all may use different block sizes.
 Older storage systems used a block size of 512 bytes, but today systems will use block sizes that can vary from 4K to 256K and some even larger.
 A block is the largest size of data that can be accessed in a single IO operation.
 When downstream systems use a block size that is smaller than the one that is received, it will be chunked into smaller sizes before the data is sent further down the IO chain.
 * **Throughput, or bandwidth** is the amount of data that the client is sending to storage within an interval of time.
 Throughput is derived by taking this formula: IOPS x Block Size = Throughput.
 Applications such as data warehouses will use large block sizes, and they require a high amount of throughput.
 * **Latency** is the amount of time it takes the client to receive a single IO request.
 Latency has a direct correlation to storage performance as the higher the latency, the lower the effective throughput of data delivered to the client.
 Latency also comes into play when we start discussing Queue Depth and the use of multi-tasking in your applications.
 As you tune block size and other aspects of your application, you must evaluate the latency created by those design decisions and make any necessary adjustments to ensure a performant application.
 * **Multi-threading **is used to push more concurrent requests for compute and storage resources and when an application is multi-threaded and the LPAR is configured correctly, it can drive a higher throughput.
 * **Queue Depth** is the number of outstanding IO requests an operating system can have for each Logical disk (LUN).
 Queue Depth and multi-threading are interrelated as a higher queue depth will allow a higher throughput up to a certain point.
 Setting a queue depth that is too high can result in overall latency that decreases performance.
 * **The number of disks** on an LPAR allows for more data to be read and written at a given time and can provide a similar impact to overall performance as queue depth.
 The number of disks will often result in improved performance if the application workloads are evenly distributed across them.
-* **The number of disk controllers** assigned to an LPAR allows a group of disks to be distributed and provides additional IO paths to virtual disks.
-Skytap allows up to 32 disks per controller, and additional controllers are automatically added when 32+1 disks are added.<sup>[1]</sup>
+* **The number of disk controllers** assigned to an LPAR allows a group of disks to be distributed and provides additional IO paths to virtual disks. {{site.Brand}} allows up to 32 disks per controller, and additional controllers are automatically added when 32+1 disks are added.<sup>[1]</sup>

 ## Optimizing application performance for AIX and IBM i